Contact Sales

 Johnny joined your company on 1st January and has a leave date of 31st March.
 There is a total of 90 days between Johnny joining and leaving the company.
 90 days ÷ 365 days in a year X 100 = 25%.

-Johnny had a holiday allowance of 28 days, meaning he is now entitled to 7 days annual leave as 25% of 28 days = 7 days.
-To work out what the employee is owed, you must then deduct any bank holidays or annual leave that has already been taken from the 7 days accrued.
+Johnny had a holiday allowance of 28 days, meaning he is now entitled to 7 days holiday as 25% of 28 days = 7 days.
+To work out what the employee is owed, you must then deduct any bank holidays or leave that has already been taken from the 7 days accrued.
 Should any holidays remain at the time of the employees leave date, these should be paid in their final salary.

 Graphic showing how to calculate holiday entitlement for leavers